Ear saver

-An ear saver, also known as mask strain release strap or mask extender, is an accessory to personal protective equipment (PPE), relieves strain on a mask wearer's ears created through the loops of masks.
+An ear saver, also known as mask strain release strap or mask extender, is an accessory to personal protective equipment (PPE) that relieves the strain on a mask wearer's ears that is created by the loops of face masks.
 Ear savers were designed as novel items during the COVID-19 pandemic by the open-source hardware community in response to requests from medical professionals reporting heavy strain on their ears.
 Ear savers have since been commercialized for a broader population of users as the pandemic wore on.

 Manufacturing

 Four methods are used to manufacture ear savers: 3D printing, laser cutting, injection molding, and sewing (a modified version with crocheted buttons on a headband).
 During the COVID-19 pandemic, the maker movement alone produced more than 2.2 million ear savers.